opsec-infosec/42-Devcontainer/Readme.md

 ## SSH Keys
 You can copy your id_rsa and id_rsa.pub keys from your 42 account and copy them into the .ssh directory from this cloned repo.
-This will allow you to git your repo from 42 so you can work on it.
+This will allow you to git your repo from 42 (on the wireless network) so you can work on it.

+Or you can use your own repo, and put your ssh keys in the .ssh directory.
+This will allow you to push, commit, and pull from your own github or gitlab repository.

+## Feedback and Fixes
+If there are issues or you want something changed in the devcontainer, please let me know by adding an issue on the repo.
+Even better come up with a fix or solution, and do a pull request (PR) and I will review and merge the request

+--opinfosec (RavenClaw Rocks!!)